 “BMB holds around 400-500 million barrels of oil, with an estimated recovery of 100 million barrels.
 We’re talking about a deposit of the same scale - if not larger,” he said.

-The Canadian company Central European Petroleum, which has contracted the U.S. firm Noble Corporation to operate its drilling activities in Poland, is now seeking Polish and international partners to develop the newly discovered Wolin oil and gas field.
+The Canadian company Central European Petroleum, which has contracted the US firm Noble Corporation to operate its drilling activities in Poland, is now seeking Polish and international partners to develop the newly discovered Wolin oil and gas field.

-Historic discovery in the Baltic Sea, says Polish MEP
+'Historic discovery in the Baltic Sea': Polish MEP

-Dariusz Joński, a Polish MEP, emphasized the significance of today’s announcement: “Historic discovery in the Baltic Sea.
+Dariusz Joński, a Polish MEP, emphasized the significance of Monday’s announcement: “Historic discovery in the Baltic Sea.
 The Wolin East field is the largest conventional oil discovery in Poland’s history and one of the biggest in Europe.
 This is a huge opportunity for the national energy sector – the oil reserves amount to as much as 20 times Poland’s annual production, and the gas reserves are five times that amount!”

 Read more about this topic: